Current Research

 Infant tasks include behavioral assessments, which consist of us playing games with your baby, to characterize attentional, cognitive, and social development.
 Parents complete questionnaires about their child’s development and their family.

-The E-Lab uses a sophisticated, non-invasive eye tracking unit called the Tobii TX300.
+The CNS Lab uses a sophisticated, non-invasive eye tracking unit called the Tobii TX300.
 This tracking system follows the gaze of your child’s eyes and monitors where he/she is looking on a screen and for how long.
 Your infant simply sits on your lap and looks at a computer screen that will show different entertaining images and videos.
 The eye tracker enables a reliable and accurate measurement of gaze which provides a sophisticated avenue to study complex human behavior.

 Brain images are collected on a research-dedicated whole-body scanner.
 Magnetic Resonance Imagining (MRI) is a common medical procedure and has been used and approved by the Federal Drug Administration (FDA) for over 20 years.
 The scanner is non-invasive and poses no known risk to your infant.
 No sedation or anesthesia is used, rather, we collect the brain scans while your child sleeps as they would at home.
 The total time scanning time is approximately 45 minutes.